buzoo/digital-garden-jekyll-template/_notes/_staging/Index page flow.md

 sidetracks --
 - Site title options
 	1. Thought Bol
-- about page will contain links to my social media
+- about page will contain links to my social media, also in footer